 Using leather to make the thumb guard is affordable because it does not mean buying the material from the shop.
-You are allowed to use recycled leather.
-That works for both budget and non-budget users.
+You are allowed to use recycled leather, and that works for both budget and non-budget users.

 The material should be hard enough not to allow the knife to penetrate the skin.
 However, if the material you have is not that tough, I urge you to put on safety gloves to avoid injuries.
 The knife is sharp, and any mistake gets you cut.
 I recommend genuine leather so that you have a thumb guard that lasts.

 The plasticized tape has put the thumb making a custom guard.
 It is a self-adhesive tape used by veterinarians.
 Use duct tape to reinforce rubber thumb protectors.
 Apply multiple layers of safety tape around the finger so that you stay safe.
-For extra safety, put a pad underneath the plasticized tape.
-That is ideal for rougher pieces.
+For extra safety, put a pad underneath the plasticized tape, which is ideal for rougher pieces.

 I urge you to put on a safety mask whether you are a professional or beginner in the wood carving industry.
 However, it depends on the type of wood you are carving and the method you are using.
 Chainsaw carvings produce dust, and it is a must to put on a mask.

 Whittling does not expose you to dust, and you are allowed to operate the thumb guard without a safety mask.
-The dust particles produced should not be underestimated.
-They put your health at risk.
+The dust particles produced should not be underestimated, and they put your health at risk.
 Disposable masks are convenient, but reusable safety masks are economical.
 Safety masks with a single trap are not effective as they come with a single layer of material.

 Use a well-sharpened knife when using a thumb guard for wood carving.
 Having a knife is not enough.
 Know how to use the knife correctly.
 Proper handling of the carving knife is required.
 There is a proper and improper way of holding the knife.

 A flat stone is for sharpening your carving knife.
 It is safe to use since it does not slip away from your hand.
 If it slips off your hands, it does not cut your fingers.
 Keep the blade flat against the sharpening stone like you.
-The knife does not have to stay dull.
-That requires more pressure when cutting.
+The knife does not have to stay dull, and that requires more pressure when cutting.

-Chisels come in different shapes and sizes.
-They come with a sharp cutting edge and a wooden handle.
-That is why it is comfortable to use.
-The chisel is used by striking it with a carving mallet or by pushing it.
+Chisels come in different shapes and sizes, and they come with a sharp cutting edge and a wooden handle.
+The chisel is used by striking it with a carving mallet or by pushing it, and that is why it is comfortable to use.

 The gouge looks similar to a chisel.
 The difference lies in the curved cutting edge that comes with a gouge.
 That makes the scoop at the end of the blade.
 Gouges are for making deep holes inside the wood.

-Mallets work with either gouges or chisels.
-It strikes the wooden edge of the tool to push it deep into the wood.
+Mallets work with either gouges or chisels, and it strikes the wooden edge of the tool to push it deep into the wood.

 Choosing the Right Material

 You cannot work with a thumb guard when you do not know the material to use.
-That exposes you to poor-quality material and misuse of the tool.
-That also slows down the process.
+That exposes you to poor-quality material and misuse of the tool, slowing down the process.
 Know what the project you are running requires, then you choose the appropriate material.

 Choosing the Right Dimensions